Mayon: 1999 eruption

-Mayon began its increasing activity in May 1999, with hazard status associated raised to Alert Level 1.
-On June 22, 1999, Mayon emitted an ash column that rose to approximately 10 km above the vent; the status was later raised to Alert Level 2.
+Mayon began its increasing activity in May, with hazard status associated raised to Alert Level 1.
+On June 22, Mayon emitted an ash column that rose to approximately 10 km above the vent; the status was later raised to Alert Level 2.
 The emission was recorded by the seismic network of the Philippine Institute of Volcanology and Seismology as an explosion that lasted for 10 minutes.
 No volcanic earthquakes nor other visible signs of abnormal activity were observed before the explosion.

 2000 eruptions

 Mayon had experienced continuous emissions since 1999 and followed by a series of eruptions in the next two consecutive years.

-On January 5, 2000, a 5-km-high ash column was produced by an explosion.
+On January 5, a 5-km-high ash column was produced by an explosion.
 Growth of summit-crater dome and intensifying eruptions later signaled evacuations.

 Past emissions had led to the growth of the lava dome beginning on February 12.
 On February 23, series of eruptions began.
 PHIVOLCS then recommended evacuation even beyond the permanent danger zone.
 On February 24, PHIVOLCS raised its status to the highest, Alert Level 5, with at least eight towns and one city warned of possible explosions with ash and lava flows, and several thousands forced to evacuate even outside identified danger zones.
 The most violent eruptions were occurred from February 28 to March 1, and since then, declining activity was observed until April.

-NDCC reported that the 2000 eruption displaced 14,114 families (68,426 persons) and damaged at least ₱89-million worth of property and crops.
+The National Disaster Risk Reduction and Management Council (NDCC)reported that the 2000 eruption displaced 14,114 families (68,426 persons) and damaged at least ₱89-million worth of property and crops.

 2001 eruption

-NDCC reported that another eruption in 2001 affected 11,529 families (56,853 persons) and damaged at least ₱48-million worth of property and crops.
+The NDCC reported that another eruption in July affected 11,529 families (56,853 persons) and damaged at least ₱48-million worth of property and crops.

 2006 eruptions

-Mayon's 48th modern-era eruption was on July 13, 2006, followed by quiet effusion of lava that started on July 14, 2006.
+Mayon's 48th modern-era eruption occurred on July 13, followed by quiet effusion of lava that started on July 14.
 Nearly 40,000 people were evacuated from the 8 km danger zone on the southeast flank of the volcano.

-After an ash explosion of September 1, 2006, a general decline in the overall activity of Mayon was established.
+After an ash explosion on September 1, a general decline in the overall activity of Mayon was established.
 The decrease in key parameters such as seismicity, sulfur dioxide emission rates and ground inflation all indicated a waning condition.
 The slowdown in the eruptive activity was also evident from the decrease in intensity of crater glow and the diminishing volume of lava extruded from the summit.
-PHILVOLCS Alert Level 4 was lowered to Level 3 on September 11, 2006; to Level 2 on October 3, 2006; and to Level 1 on October 25, 2006.
+PHILVOLCS Alert Level 4 was lowered to Level 3 on September 11; to Level 2 on October 3; and to Level 1 on October 25.

 2008 eruption

-On August 10, 2008, a small summit explosion ejected ash 200 m above the summit, which drifted east-northeast.
+On August 10, a small summit explosion ejected ash 200 m above the summit, which drifted east-northeast.
 In the weeks prior to the eruption, a visible glow increased within the crater and increased seismicity.